 If there is something you want to read and we don't have it, and it is more than six months old, we can probably get it for you on interlibrary loan.
 We can also use interlibrary loan to find general information on a specific topic (after consulting our in-house materials).
 Most interlibrary loan requests can be filled in about one week, although some items may take longer.
 There is no charge for basic services, but out of state libraries consulted for hard-to-find items may charge fees.
 We do not request items out of state or incur any fees without the patron' s permission.
 Please remember that we cannot request new books on interlibrary loan; it violates state and national codes.

 To obtain interlibrary loans, you may search the Vermont Automated Library System (VALS) yourself, or we will be happy to do the search for you.
 In either case, you will be asked to fill out an interlibrary loan form for each item requested.
-If we are doing the search for you, we need as much of the following information as possible: author, title, date of publication, and where the item was cited (by a friend; in another book; on TV , etc).
-You can fill out a form at the library, or use this online form, which will be handled by a Dover Library staff member.
+If we are doing the search for you, we need as much of the following information as possible: author, title, and date of publication.

 In the case of an information request, we need detailed notes about what sources you have already consulted.
 A staff person will help you fill out the information request form.